inbeacon/inbeacon-sdk-android-example/README.md

 ## What does this example do?

-This example builds a rudimentary app, with everything that is needed to include the inBeacon SDK into the app.
+This example builds a rudimentary app, with everything that is needed to include the inBeacon SDK into the app..